ignistfs/mangaNatoPHP/README.md

-# mangakakalotPhpApi : Kakalot
+# mangaNatoPHP : Nato

-A PHP Class for scraping data from Mangakakalot
+A PHP Class for scraping data from manganato.com

-USAGE
-\n
-\n
+USAGE&nbsp;&nbsp;

+Search for manga using manga name&nbsp;
 ```php
 <?php
 require 'mangaNatoPHP'